 Step 1: Paint a Base Coat

-Using a paintbrush or roller, apply a coat of True Value EasyCare® eggshell finish paint in a color of your choice.
+Using a paintbrush or roller, apply a coat of True Value EasyCare® Ultra Premium Interior Paint in eggshell finish in a color of your choice.
 Allow the wall to dry completely for at least 24 hours before painting a new coat.
 Let the second coat dry for at least 24 hours as well before the next step.

 Step 2: Start Rolling or Sponging